 Hawera Court pedestrian bridge replacement

-Brisbane City Council is in the design phase for rebuilding the Hawera Court pedestrian bridge in Aspley.
+Brisbane City Council has completed works to replace the Hawera Court pedestrian bridge in Aspley.

 Project summary